-PRIORITY TYPE DESCRIPTION HIGH NOWRA Art Trail Artwork to be incorporated as a key component in future open space strategies and development initiatives throughout the designated loop.
-Vibrant Spaces for Community Events Incorporate artwork as a component of future open space upgrades particularly relating to Greys Beach and the River Promenade.
+PRIORITY TYPE DESCRIPTION HIGH NOWRA Art Trail $Artwork \ to \ be \ incorporated \ as \ a \ key \ component \ in \ future \ open \ space \ strategies \ and \ development \ initiatives \ throughout \ the \ designated \ loop.$ Vibrant Spaces for Community Events Incorporate artwork as a component of future open space upgrades particularly relating to Greys Beach and the River Promenade.
 Future events and usage to be established in partnership with the tourism and events sections of Council.
 Streetscapes and Activation of Urban Spaces Artwork to be incorporated as a component of future urban streetscape development and upgrades particularly relating to the CBD Master Plan recommendations.
 Revitalisation of Laneways Council to encourage local street art, music and food events and installations in the nominated laneways Sensory Art Garden To be incorporated in association with future development in the medical precinct.
 Activation of Unused Building Spaces Council to investigate implementing a 'Pop up' style art gallery and studio strategy.
 ULLADULLA Harbour Foreshore Incorporate artwork as a component of open space development and upgrades.
 New events and usage to be established in partnership with the tourism and events sections of Council.
 Civic Precinct Development Artwork to be incorporated as a component of open space development and upgrades, particularly relating to the CBD Master Plan recommendations.
-New events and usage to be established in partnership with the tourism and events sections of Council Art Trail Incorporate artwork as a key component in future open space strategies and development initiatives along the designated route.
-Rotary Park Artwork to be incorporated as a component of future open space upgrades.
-LOW BERRY Enhancement of Broughton Place Artwork to be incorporated as a component of future streetscape development and upgrades.
+New events and usage to be established in partnership with the tourism and events sections of Council Art Trail $Incorporate\ artwork\ as\ a\ key\ component\ in\ future\ open\ space\ strategies\ and\ development\ initiatives\ along\ the\ designated\ route.$ Rotary Park Artwork to be incorporated as a component of future open space upgrades. .OW BERRY Enhancement of Broughton Place Artwork to be incorporated as a component of future streetscape development and upgrades.
 Berry Bypass Incorporate artwork as a component of future public realm development and upgrades associated with the Bypass construction.
 This may include playgrounds, shelters and furniture, and streetscape upgrades.
 Art Trail Artwork to be incorporated as a component of future development initiatives along the designated route, including an installation at the Berry Railway Station HUSKISSON & VINCENTIA Voyager Park Enhancement Incorporate artwork as a component of open space development and upgrades, particularly relating to the Voyager Park Master Plan.
 New events and usage to be established in partnership with the tourism and events sections of Council.
 North White Sands Park Enhancement Investigate potential of a 'lookout' type installation, which frames and identifies key vistas and locations around the bay.
 Vincentia Town Centre Artwork to be incorporated as a component of future development and upgrades.
 Art and Events Trail Artwork to be incorporated as a component in future development initiatives throughout the designated route.
 Locations of future events and type to be established in partnership with the tourism and events sections of Council.
 MILTON Town Centre Activity Nodes Incorporate artwork as a component of future open space upgrades particularly relating to Greys Beach and the River Promenade.
 SUSSEX INLET Enhancement of Commercial Hub Artwork to be incorporated as a component of future development and upgrades.
 Art and Events Trail Artwork to be incorporated as a component in future development initiatives throughout the designated route.
 Locations of future events and type to be established in partnership with the tourism and events sections of Council.
+'Old Bakers Site' Community Facility Development Artwork to be incorporated as a component of any future development and upgrades.